The King of Fighters '98: Releases

-Dream Match
+An emulated version of the game was released as part of The King of Fighters Collection: The Orochi Saga in 2008 for the PlayStation 2, PlayStation Portable and Wii (the game was not included in the Japanese Orochi Hen compilation).
+The Neo Geo AES version was added via emulation to the Wii Virtual Console in Japan on October 23, 2012, in North America on March 7, 2013 and in the PAL region on May 30, 2013.
+Another emulated version was released for iOS and Android in 2014.
+The arcade version was emulated and released as part of the ACA Neo Geo series for the Nintendo Switch on March 3, 2017 with releases for Microsoft Windows, PlayStation 4 and Xbox One following afterwards.
+On February 26, 2025, it was the first game to be released as part of the ACA Neo Geo 2 series for PlayStation 5 and Xbox Series X and Series S, upgraded with online play and variable refresh rate support.

-A Dreamcast version was also released on June 24, 1999, under the title The King of Fighters: Dream Match 1999, reflecting the year the version was released.
-It came out in North America on September 30, 1999.
+An updated Dreamcast version was released on June 24, 1999, under the title The King of Fighters: Dream Match 1999, reflecting the year the version was released.
+It came out in North America on October 16, 1999.
 It features remade 3D backdrops and runs at 60 frames per second.
-This version also featured its own anime style intro, produced by the studio; Digimation K.K., before it merged to become part of the studio Gonzo, a few years later.
+This version also featured its own anime style intro, produced by the studio Digimation K.K., before it merged to become part of the studio Gonzo a few years later.